Native Art Gallery

 Kakee Negeoseak

 Negeoseak's art is celebrated for its detailed depictions of Arctic wildlife, cultural symbols, and personal narratives.
-She uses a variety of mediums, including printmaking, drawing, and sculpture, to convey her connection to her heritage and environment.
-Her work has been exhibited in various galleries and art institutions across Canada and internationally, contributing to a greater appreciation of Indigenous art and culture.
+He uses a variety of mediums, including printmaking, drawing, and sculpture, to convey her connection to his heritage and environment.
+His work has been exhibited in various galleries and art institutions across Canada and internationally, contributing to a greater appreciation of Indigenous art and culture.